a-pouplin/latent_distances_finsler/README.md

 * `make figure6`.
 The latent spaces of the fontdata and the qPCR data are plotted.
 * `make figure7`.
 The latent spaces of the MNIST and fashion MNIST are plotted.

-Note that the `starfish/model.pkl` is not exactly similar to the one from the paper, but it doesn't change the conclusion and the main findings.
+Note that the figure for the fontdata might not be exactly similar to the one from the paper, but it doesn't change the conclusion and the main findings.